In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 Since the water-based ink is absorbed by the fibers in the fabric, DTG printed designs tend to last longer, through multiple washes.

-DTG machines are also able to print on a wide variety of fabrics, such as:
+DTG machines are also able to print on a wide variety of items, such as:

 Which business is it best for?